March 2025

 This looks set to be a highly interesting lecture, as a part of the 'The UK's Unwritten Constitution: Is It Worth the Paper It's (Not) Written On?' series by Gresham College.

+The U.S. Constitution had to be formed through debate before it could be ratified.
+Mirroring this, a British constitution must emerge through debates held by the next generation.
 This lecture indicates schools are a good environment to foster this.
 For students, there are many contentious issues that tap into discussions at the heart of writing a constitution.
 Students being punished for swearing raises questions of limits to free speech.
 Students wishing to intervene when an unpopular peer is bullied would be empowered by constitutional duty obliging them to do so.

 Find out more on their event details page (external site).